otse/miryks/README.md

 Working:
 Render indoor cells
 Render draugr, creatures, static meshes and mists
-Debug imguis (kinda useless)

 Not working:
 No exteriors